-This historic Olvera Street in downtown Los Angeles, which is part of El Pueblo de Los Angeles Historic Monument, is lined with vendors selling everything from colorful piñatas to Mexican pottery.
+This historic Olvera Street in downtown Los Angeles, which is part of El Pueblo de Los Angeles Historic Monument, is lined with vendors selling everything from colorful piñatas to Mexican pottery, at Cinco de Mayo in Los Angeles.
 This restored district honors the city’s Mexican heritage and is one of the best places to get delicious Mexican food and browse traditional crafts.
-This weekend, they will have live music, exhibitor booths, activities, and more!

 📍Location: Olvera St. Los Angeles, CA 90012

 Located in the LBC, the Museum Of Latin American Art (MOLAA) is the only museum in the U.S. dedicated to featuring and highlighting both modern and contemporary Latin American art.
-While general admission is typically $15, the museum is totally free to the public on Sundays from 11:00 a.m. – 5:00 p.m.
+While general admission is typically $15, the museum is totally free to the public on Sundays from 11:00 a.m. – 5:00 p.m., which makes it ideal to celebrate Cinco de Mayo in Los Angeles.

 📍 Location: 628 Alamitos Avenue, Long Beach, CA 90802

 LA Plaza de Cultura y Artes is a cultural space that aims to uplift, share, and preserve the stories and art of Mexicans, Mexican Americans, and all Latinx people in our community.
-It’s currently home to the artwork of Margaret Garcia, a local artist, and beloved legend who paints Angelenos she’s encountered throughout her life.
-You can learn more about her exhibit here.
+It’s currently home to the exhibition Calle principal: mi México en Los Ángeles.
+This exhibition immerses visitors in the vibrant life of 1920s downtown Los Angeles, recreating Main Street’s essence and inviting exploration of Mexican, Mexican-American, and immigrant communities.
+Through interactive experiences, it bridges past and present, offering a multisensory journey for families to connect with history.

 📍Location: 501 N Main St, Los Angeles, CA 90012